-Will my repairs, grounds maintenance or cleaning contractors change?
+- Will my repairs, grounds maintenance or cleaning contractors change?

 Yes, for the time being services will be delivered in the same way by the same people.
-As we introduce improvements over time this may change and we’d make sure you know who any new contacts are.
+As we introduce improvements over time this may change and we’ll make sure you know who any new contacts are.

-Will your offices be affected?
+- Are your offices affected?

-What if I receive a care and support service?
+- What if I receive a care and support service?

 The service you receive will continue as it does now.
 We have a contract with the local authority to provide the service and the partnership won’t affect this.

-How will customers be able to influence the way the new organisation operates?
+- How will customers be able to influence the way the new organisation operates?

-We are committed to continuing to provide ways for you to get involved and help us improve our services.
+We are committed to providing ways for you to get involved and help us improve our services.
 We are keen to hear what you think, what’s important and what we can do better.
-That won’t change with this partnership.
-Although we don’t yet know what channels or groups there will be, our commitment to you having opportunities to influence things remains a priority.
+We will work with our current customer groups to make sure that your voice will continue to be heard on issues relating to local, regional and nationwide matters.